techidaily/site-win11-tips/source/_posts/how-to-setup-virtualboxs-security-features-secure-boot-and-tpm.md

 ## Why Does Windows 11 Need TPM and Secure Boot?

  Windows 11 needs both a TPM chip and Secure Boot to offer robust protection against threats and not allow any malware to run when the system boots up.
 Secure Boot only allows signed drivers to load and the TPM chip helps in BitLocker drive data protection.
 So, both these features are pretty important from a security standpoint.
-Check out our guide on[what Secure Boot is and how it works](https://www.makeuseof.com/what-is-secure-boot-how-does-it-work/) for more information.
+Check out our guide on [what Secure Boot is and how it works](https://www.makeuseof.com/what-is-secure-boot-how-does-it-work/) for more information.

  While Windows 11 can work without Secure Boot and a TPM 2.0 chip, it won't be able to offer that extra layer of system protection it would do otherwise.
 Many features like Core-isolation, Data Encryption won't work.
 If you want to enable or disable these features for Windows 10 or 11 virtual machines, you can do so in VirtualBox 7.0.